 In the ensuing years, I began to hear a voice, deep inside, about what eating was actually all about.

 It’s not our fault that we have no idea how to engage the most basic and arguably sacred human relationship to the environment – eating.
 This confusion stems from our deeper disconnection from self, from our place in the great web of planetary existence, and from each other.

 We buy products from strangers to get rid of hunger, to soothe our pain, and to ease our boredom.

 Most don’t bother to engage in “healthy eating” efforts because the crossfire of judgment-soaked expertise is too gnarly.

-My work with Dr. Nick Gonzalez affirmed a deep intuition that we are all meant to eat different things.
+My work with Dr. Nicholas Gonzalez affirmed a deep intuition that we are all meant to eat different things.
 That our most optimal diet reflects our ancestral co-evolution with the environment.
 And that we are almost always meant to eat what we love.
 He did that for patients, and I seek to as well – clear the dogma, the gurus, the rules, and the mandates from their psyche so they can feel into their deepest preferences.
 There is a joy in this.
 A pleasure that feels so much more authentic than the fleeting hit of a Snickers bar or a bagel.

 I began to see that when I recommended a diet inclusive of grassfed red meat, some of my patients would light up like a Christmas tree and others would seem to gag.
 This is real.
 But we haven’t had the opportunity to understand how to tap into this realness.

 Part of the disconnect is the way our mothers ate in utero (my second daughter asks for sauerkraut and sardines as a snack), the way that we were fed (formula, cereal, and sugar all in a hurry), the way conventional medicine tells us our bodies are broken, and what advertising has told us about our deficiencies and the promise of corporate America to fix all that’s wrong.